khooversoft/Spin/Src/Spin2/Notes.md

 - SmartC provides financial and ledger info for reporting

-Ship Require
+Ship Require Features...
-DatalakeResourceIdMap - how to manage schema to storage map, currently hardcoded
+- DatalakeResourceIdMap - how to manage schema to storage map, currently hardcoded